treefrogframework/treefrog-framework/docs/user-guide/en/controller/access-routing.md

 setDenyDefault(true);
 ```

 Here is the logic to validate users with access.
-This overrides preFilter() method of the controller, and returns false when the user denies the access.
-The controller preFilter() method overrides to deny access the user if false is returned.
+The following method here overrides the preFilter() method of the controller and returns *false* when the user access has been denied.
+The controller preFilter() method returns *false* if user access is not granted.

 ```c++
 bool FooController::preFilter()